DeveloperC286/conventional_commits_next_version/README.md

 Statically linked compiled binaries are available for download.
 Visit the releases page at [https://gitlab.com/DeveloperC/conventional_commits_next_version/-/releases](https://gitlab.com/DeveloperC/conventional_commits_next_version/-/releases) to see all the releases, the release notes contains links to binary downloads for various architectures.

+If you do not trust the provided binaries another option is to compile your own and then make it available for remote download, so your CICD etc can then download it.

 ## Compiling via Local Repository
-Checkout the code repository locally, change into the repository's directory and then build via cargo.
+Checkout the code repository locally, change into the repository's directory and then build via Cargo.
 Using the `--release` flag produces an optimised binary but takes longer to compile.

 ```